AlexisAhmed/BugBountyToolkit/README.md

 # Bug Bounty Toolkit
 A multiplatform bug bounty toolkit that can be installed on Debian/Ubuntu or setup with Docker.

+## Why should you use this toolkit?
-This will offer multiplatform offering as the script can also be installed on Windows by utilizing the WSL (Windows Subsystem For Linux).
+- This toolkit offers a multiplatform offering as the script can be installed on Windows by utilizing the WSL (Windows Subsystem For Linux).
+- The installer script can be customized to specify or remove specific tools.

 ## Installation Instructions - Ubuntu/Debian
 ```